aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 Some slides contain notes and comments.

-Aspose.Slides provides two interfaces—[TiffOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TiffOptions) and [RenderingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/RenderingOptions)—that allow you to control the rendering of presentation slides to images.
-Both interfaces house the [NotesCommentsLayoutingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/NotesCommentsLayoutingOptions) interface that allows you to add notes and comments on a slide when you are converting that slide to an image.
+Aspose.Slides provides two classs—[TiffOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TiffOptions) and [RenderingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/RenderingOptions)—that allow you to control the rendering of presentation slides to images.
+Both classs house the [NotesCommentsLayoutingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/NotesCommentsLayoutingOptions) class that allows you to add notes and comments on a slide when you are converting that slide to an image.

 {{% alert title="Info" color="info" %}}

-With the [NotesCommentsLayoutingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/NotesCommentsLayoutingOptions) interface, you get to specify your preferred position for notes and comments in the resulting image.
+With the [NotesCommentsLayoutingOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/NotesCommentsLayoutingOptions) class, you get to specify your preferred position for notes and comments in the resulting image.

 {{% /alert %}}